 Moreover, the current Directors, with the exception of Stanley Berger, own less than 1% of the outstanding Common Stock, and a substantial portion of the Directors' small ownership was given to them by the Company as director fees at no cost to them.
 After losing approximately \$77 million in the past 2 1/4 years, how can a responsible Board of Directors not make a change in senior management?
 JMI believes part of the answer is that these Directors do not share your financial stake in the Company.
-With the exception of Stanley Berger, the Board of Directors and senior management have very little invested in the Company.
+With the exception of Stanley Berger, who has not been nominated for re-election, the Board of Directors and senior management have very little invested in the Company.